You can configure a different HTTP proxy to communicate with your cloud account.

 To use the HTTP proxy with network topologies, move the Use with network topologies toggle key to the right.

-If this option is selected, the network daemon service uses this HTTP proxy for the outgoing connections that are set up in the network topology for the server group.
+If you select this setting, the network daemon service uses this HTTP proxy for the outgoing connections that are set up in the network topology for the server group.